Sign-up delays for global vaccine plan are procedural - WHO

 "China will continue to work with WHO, Gavi and relevant countries on vaccine development," Chinese foreign ministry spokesman Wang Wenbin told a news briefing on Tuesday.

+"They may have their own reasons to take some time until they decide," Tedros said in Oslo after receiving an award for fostering international cooperation from a Norwegian association.

+"I am not really sure what is preventing them from joining.
+But we hope they will join," he added via video link.

-At the same briefing, Harris said the WHO would make public a WHO internal app giving information on the pandemic which would include comprehensive global and regional overviews.
+In Geneva, at the briefing, Harris said the WHO would make public a WHO internal app giving information on the pandemic which would include comprehensive global and regional overviews.

-(Reporting by Emma Farge, Yew Lun Tian in Beijing and Polina Nikolskaya in Moscow, editing by Ed Osmond)
+(Reporting by Emma Farge, Yew Lun Tian in Beijing, Polina Nikolskaya in Moscow and Gwladys Fouche in Oslo, editing by Ed Osmond)

 ((emma.farge@thomsonreuters.com; +41583062160;))